maiamcc/punbot/README.md

 * `**@ pun bot** come back` - un-bans punbot from the current topic

 ### Fiddly bits
 Change `PUN_CHANCE` to any value between 0 and 1 to change the frequency with which pun bot puns (e.g. a value of `.3` means if presented with a punnable message, pun bot puns 30% of the time).
+Note that pun bot will always pun on anything sent to it via PM.

 ### I want my own pun bot!
 1. make a Zulip bot